The Drinfeld Centre of a Symmetric Fusion Category is 2-Fold Monoidal

-\begin{thma} Let $\cat{A}$ be a symmetric fusion category, and let $\otimes_c$ and $\otimes_s$ denote the usual (convolution) and symmetric tensor products on its Drinfeld centre $\dcentcat{A}$, respectively.
+\begin{thma} Let $\cat{A}$ be a symmetric fusion category over an algebraically closed field of characteristic zero, and let $\otimes_c$ and $\otimes_s$ denote the usual (convolution) and symmetric tensor products on its Drinfeld centre $\dcentcat{A}$, respectively.
 Then $(\dcentcat{A},\otimes_c,\otimes_s)$ is a vertically symmetric braided strongly inclusive bilax 2-fold tensor category. \end{thma}

+Our proofs will make use of string diagram calculus, this gives a visually appealing presentation of the computations.
+Additionally, it makes the results easier to use in future work, and increases the potential portability of the proofs to contexts outside of symmetric fusion categories over an algebraically closed field of characteristic zero.

 In upcoming work, \cite{Wasserman2017b} we will use this structure to define the notion of a $\dcentcat{A}$-crossed braided category.
 These are categories $\cat{C}$ enriched and tensored over $(\dcentcat{A},\otimes_s)$, that have a monoidal structure that factors through $\cat{C}\cattens{c}\cat{C}$.
 Here $\cat{C}\cattens{c}\cat{C}$ denotes the $(\dcentcat{A},\otimes_s)$-enriched and tensored category which has as objects pairs $c\boxtimes c'$ with $c,c'\in\cat{C}$, and as hom-objects between $c_1\boxtimes c_1'$ and $c_2\boxtimes c_2'$ the tensor product $\cat{C}(c_1,c_2)\otimes_c \cat{C}(c_1',c_2')$.
 This category carries a switch functor that swaps the objects in the pairs and applies the braiding for $\otimes_c$ on the hom-objects.
 The monoidal structure on such a $\dcentcat{A}$-crossed braided category $\cat{C}$ is required to be braided with respect to this switch functor.